-They’re adorable to look at, sweet to eat and best of all they’re NOT CUPCAKES – yes, I have finally discovered Biscuiteers.
+They’re adorable to look at, ailment sweet to eat and best of all they’re NOT CUPCAKES – yes, there I have finally discovered Biscuiteers.
 Boldly going forth where no decorative iced biscuits have gone before.
-Why send flowers when you can send biscuits, I say?
+Why send flowers when you can send biscuits, sale I say?
 This discovery is unfortunately a tad too late for Valentines this year, but nonetheless I had to share this find…

 Biscuiteers Biscuits by Madi Illustrates.

 As a child I spent many an hour icing biscuits in the run up to xmas – they were cack-handed affairs that would never be saleable, but at least they were brightly coloured, covered in tooth cracking silver balls, looked great arranged in the centre of the table and most importantly were oh-so-fun to make.
 Every year I have best intentions to make iced biscuits for gifts, maybe in a slightly more professional manner.
 As yet this great plan has not materialised, but now I’ve discovered that the Buiscuiteers have published the aptly named Biscuiteers Book of Iced Biscuits… I So.
 Want.
 To.
 Have a go.

 Biscuits by Madi Illustrates.

 Inspired by the Biscuiteers I’ve been looking online for a simple iced biscuit recipe, something which, oddly, is unbelievably hard to find.
 No wonder the Biscuiteers have managed to corner the market.
 The best I could come up with is this recipe on the good old BBC, which I plan to adapt.

 Phoebe Coleman Love Me Tender collection by Bianca Hamilton.